 For the most up-to-date information concerning browser support capabilities, please visit the log in website and scroll to the bottom to see Browser Support details.

-If you are still experiencing problems, please contact the Ontario Universities’ Application Centre at email@example.com or by calling (519) 823-1063.
+If you are experiencing problems logging in to your OUAC Profile, please contact the Ontario Universities’ Application Centre at email@example.com or by calling (519) 823-1063.

 For security purposes, the application process times out automatically after 20 minutes of inactivity.
-You will have to log back in to the application and you may have lost information you had entered if you were in the process of filling in one of the forms when you timed out.
+You will have to log back in to your OUAC Profile and you may have lost information you had entered if you were in the process of filling in one of the forms when you timed out.

 You will have until the application deadline to complete your online application and submit your required documents.
 However, all application accounts expire at the end of September each year, regardless of the admission term.
 If you do not complete your application and pay the application fee by this date, you will need to request another application account.